The IVF journey

 In addition, research shows that the process of assisted reproduction itself is also associated with increased anxiety, depression and stress and can impact on your self-esteem and confidence.
 This may particularly be your experience after a failed IVF cycle – making the IVF journey a difficult time.

-As well as the emotions that go with a miscarriage, with IVF there is also a sense that you are right back at the drawing board – which ads a whole lot more to deal with emotionally.
+As well as the emotions that go with a miscarriage, with IVF, there is also a sense that you are right back at the drawing board – which adds a whole lot more to deal with emotionally.

-Whilst we don’t know exactly whether stress, anxiety or distress is the cause or the effect experiencing problems with fertility, there is evidence indicating that psychological treatments such as cognitive behaviour therapy and support can not only improve these conditions, but also improve the likelihood of becoming pregnant one year on.
+Whilst we don’t know exactly whether stress, anxiety or distress is the cause or the effect when experiencing problems with fertility, there is evidence indicating that psychological treatments, such as cognitive behaviour therapy and support can not only improve these conditions but also improve the likelihood of becoming pregnant one year on.

-For some, it may be important to consider medication for the treatment of depression and anxiety at this time – and there is currently no research evidence to suggest this will negatively affect a woman’s fertility.
-Further, if you do become pregnant it is good to know that there are antidepressant medications which may be safely used in pregnancy.
+For some, it may be important to consider medication for the treatment of depression and anxiety at this time.
+There is currently no research evidence to suggest this will negatively affect a woman’s fertility.
+Further, if you do become pregnant, it is good to know that there are antidepressant medications which may be safely used in pregnancy.

 If you are are experiencing distress, depression or anxiety, there are a range of supportive treatments available under Medicare.